 I shot an email over to my favorite Volvo speed genius Lucky, of Active Research & Development, formerly of iPD, MVS sponsor.
 He was happy to give his thoughts on the question Chip or Manual Boost Controller?
 Now, I know what you’re thinking: he runs a chip tune company!
 Of course he’ll favor chips!
 Yes […]

-Stage 0 means to get your Volvo’s critical systems as close to new as you can get, or alternately, to get your Volvo’s components replaced or rebuilt in all areas that can cause problems.
+Stage 0 means to get your Volvo’s critical systems as close to new as you can get, or alternately, to get your Volvo’s components replaced or rebuilt in the systems that can cause problems, like braking, or steering, etc.

-It’s done to increase reliability, economy, in preparation for performance modifications, or all three.
+You should do these things to increase reliability, boost economy, in preparation for performance modifications, or all three.